gradientinstitute/return2edu-paper/README.md

 ### Parameterising notebooks
    - Put all the paramters in a single code cell.
 Tag the cell with `parameters`.
+   - Optionally put any exposition markdown that should be displayed in a header page, rather than within every result page in a cell tagged `overview`.
    - Add the notebook and corresponding list of parameter settings to `execute_notebooks.py`

 ### Running parameterised notebooks and generating html